codesanook/only-minidisc-static-site/src/docs/net-md/sony-md-remotes.md

 ## Credit
 - Original content from SonyInsider forum [A Guide To Sony LCD Remotes ](https://forums.sonyinsider.com/topic/11679-a-guide-to-sony-lcd-remotes/)
-- Remote images for reference not commercial from
+- Remotes' images for reference only, not for commercial.
+Credit images from:
   - amazon.com,
   - mercari.com,
   - ebay.com